gerson-a/TechDeals-eCommerce-Analysis/README.md

 * APAC and EMEA did see slower shipping in 2019, with both averaging **slightly over 8 days to deliver**, but those times have since dropped to levels similar to the other regions.

-* From 2019-2022, **27k+ orders (25% of all orders)** did not have a region associated with the transaction, meaning the customer's country was not identified.

 # Recommendations

+Moving forward, TechDeals should consider the following proposals --

+#### Marketing:
+ * Work with marketing team to better understand why email was the most effective marketing channel.

+ * Increase social media marketing, as the channel had an above-average conversion rate.
+Decrease direct marketing spend due to its low signup rate.

 ### Data Quality:
-* find out precisely when customers signed up for loyalty
+* Work with data engineering to track precisely when customers sign up for the loyalty program, both in the past (if possible) and moving froward.

-* missing refund data
+* Investigate missing refund data from 2022 and ensure future transactions will be unaffected.

-* missing region data

 # Data Cleaning and Technical Process